code-312/ceic-jekyll/pages/get-involved/membership.md

       cannabis industry.
 Without the Coalition, a lot of crucial equity work just won''t get done."
 There is also a link to donate to the Coalition via Zelle, Venmo, or CashApp at bit.ly/DonateCEIC.'
+- template: image
+  image: "/assets/images/why-we-do-this-work-from-the-ceic-board-gary-little.png"
+  alt_text: 'Image shows a photo of Gary Little, a CEIC board member wearing a gray
+    suit and standing in front of a brick wall.
+The image shows the copy "Why we do this work" From the CEIC Board: Gary Little with the additional quotes of ""I am Hoping to move that needle for black and brown people that have been disproportionately impacted in an industry that will be one of the largest in our lifetime.
+We’ve done amazing work as partners.""
+There is also a link to donate to the Coalition via Zelle, Venmo, or CashApp at bit.ly/DonateCEIC.'

 ---